Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 - Have the sales executives use Dynamics 365 Sales to track interactions for open opportunities and send follow-up communications to prospects.

-- Have the sales executives use handsfree headsets to interact with an AI agent when they have questions about internal policies or customer data.
+- Have the **<mark>sales executives use handsfree headsets to interact with an AI agent</mark>** when they have questions about internal policies or customer data.

 **Requirements**